 - Describe how you will recruit and select the women participants

 - List any local partners (NGOs, private sector, government) and describe how they will augment the experience for participants

-- Describe what country-specific sessions you will include in the course scheduleto supplement the DreamBuilder modules, including components that engage AWE in Malta alumni (U.S. Embassy Malta will assist in identifying alumni)
+- Describe what country-specific sessions you will include in the course schedule to supplement the DreamBuilder modules, including components and ways you will engage and include AWE in Malta alumni and S.-government exchange alumni (U.S. Embassy Malta will assist in identifying alumni)

 - Include the timeline of the training schedule

 - Where and how the training sessions will take place (online or in-person)

 - Describe how you will monitor the progress of participants and communicate with them

 - Describe your communication, media, and outreach plan and how you will promote the program and partnership with U.S. Embassy Malta

 - Describe how you will monitor and evaluate the project

 - Include the budget (maximum $40,000), listing program categories e.g., rental of premises, promotion, honoraria to facilitators, seed money for pitch competition winners, social media publicity etc.